≡ Menu

 • The monthly flea treatment kills fleas and ticks within two hours of application

-• The odorless formula that kills fleas and ticks through contact without requiring them to bite saving her from the misery of enduring flea bites
+• The odorless formula kills fleas and ticks through contact without requiring them to bite, saving her from the misery of enduring flea bites

 • Easy to apply the formula and can be used on cats over eight weeks of age

-• Kills flea eggs and larvae for full protection
+• Kills flea eggs and larvae for complete protection

 Following are the pros and cons of this flea and tick treatment: